BBlaize/blaize-fatimot-portfolio/README.md

 The Second conditional column was used to create BMI interpretation, if BMI is less than 18.5 then “Underweight”.

 ![BMI Interpretation](BmiInterpretation.jpg)
+The analysis and visualization of this project were done with PowerBi.
+The report of this project was done with Microsoft PowerPoint.

 ### Key Insights:
 - The total number of survey participants, amounted to 5,110, and 249 participants actually have stroke.